-NAME (printed and signed

-The overall rating will serve as the basis for raises (if available) and post-tenure review.
+NAME (printed and signed) The overall rating will serve as the basis for raises (if available) and post-tenure review.
 Thirty percent shall be distributed among the categories as determined by the Department Chair and the faculty member.
 When establishing the 30% allocation, the Department Chair and faculty member will consider the requirements of external accrediting agencies or other factors specific to the Department and/or College.
 This may affect the overall weights and therefore final rating.
 Department-specific criteria are available in Section IV.
+SECTION IV - GUIDELINES FOR FACULTY EVALUATION AND REVIEW Mid-year hires should be evaluated on the performance of the spring semester.
+For lecturers and senior lecturers, the minimum percentages should be 90% teaching, with the other 10% determined by other duties assigned and/or the goals of last year's evaluation.
+For clinical educators and senior clinical educators, the minimum percentages should be 50% teaching, with the other 50% determined by other duties assigned and/or the goals of last year's evaluation.
 Department Chairs shall submit a copy of this form to the Dean.

-- I. TEACHING (Weight 50% + %)

-- A. Instructional Delivery

-- B. Academic Mentorship/Advising

-- 1. Faculty goals/accomplishments

-- 2. Chair's response and rating:
+I. TEACHING (Weight 50% +%) A. Instructional DeliveryB.
+Academic Mentorship/Advising 1.
+Faculty goals/accomplishments 2.
+Chair's response and rating: Exceeds expectations Meets expectations Fails to meet expectations II.
+SCHOLARSHIP (Weight 10% +%) A. Research/Performance/Editorial WorkB.
+Professional Activity